16 sales coaching tips for high-performing teams

 A little friendly competition can sometimes get sellers’ engines revved, but a lack of collaboration, peer-to-peer support, and knowledge-sharing can turn your team dynamic into an environment of combative rivalry.
 Don’t waste any chances to empower team members to learn from one another and grow their skill sets together.

 Since sellers are the ones who are knee-deep in all things sales, inspire them to lend each other a helping hand or offer advice when a coworker is struggling.
-Encourage open, honest communication among team members during regular meetings.
+Encourage honest communication among team members during regular meetings.
 Create an attitude of collaboration by establishing and recognizing mentors within your team.
-Promote knowledge-sharing and incentivize team problem-solving.

 8. Collect and use sales data in your coaching efforts

-It is crucial to capture and use real-time data for coaching.
+To avoid this, capture and use real-time data for coaching.
 Technology takes an integrated approach, offering the team complete visibility into what’s going on in every deal.
-That way, managers always have relevant, timely information and can intervene in problematic negotiations before they fall apart.
+That way, managers always have relevant information and can intervene in problematic negotiations before they fall apart.

 9. Individualize training and goals for each team member